 Small Group Instructional Diagnosis (SGID) is a formative assessment tool in which CLT asks students about what helps them learn and their suggestions on how to improve their learning experience.
-Upon Instructor request, two CLT staff members facilitate a discussion with students about their learning experience.
+Upon the instructor request, two CLT staff members facilitate a discussion with students about their learning experience.
 CLT shares a summary report of student feedback along with suggested recommendations (where appropriate) with the instructor.
-More about how SGIDs are conducted
+Know more about how SGIDs are conducted.

 How to Request a Mid-Semester Assessment?

 Every semester CLT shares a Mid-Semester Assessment request form with all faculty.
 Make sure you place your request through the announced link.

 - All CLT assessments are confidential and are only shared with the course instructor.